-Well believe it or not, this – a $10,000 fine – is exactly the punishment the Victorian Civil and Administrative Tribunal (VCAT) handed down to an owner earlier this year for continuing to park on common property (Kanter v Milroy Investments Australia Pty Ltd).
+Well believe it or not, this – a $10,000 fine – is exactly the punishment the Victorian Civil and Administrative Tribunal (VCAT) handed down to an owner in 2015 for continuing to park on common property (Kanter v Milroy Investments Australia Pty Ltd).

 Like most tales, however, it is not quite as simple as a good guy, a bad guy, and a parking fine: this particular matter is one that spanned over an eight year period and includes countless incidents, breaches of rules, VCAT applications, police involvement, and – just like every good dispute – plenty of abuse.

 So let’s look at the key factors that contributed toward this decision by VCAT and how, as lot owners, we can use the lessons learned from this tale to ensure a compliant (and dispute free!) owners corporation.